-Forest organic litter input, organic decomposition rates, duff layer development and soil fauna and microbe activity would be unchanged in the short term.
+Forest organic litter input, organic decomposition rates, duff layer development and soil fauna and microbe activity would be unchanged.
 Organic matter decomposition and nutrient cycling is influenced substantially by temperature and moisture which would remain unchanged.
 Organic materials would be subject to disturbances such as windthrow, fire and climatic change.
-As unthinned stands age, trees would eventually die and fall (see snag and down wood analysis in s.
+As unthinned stands age, trees would die and fall (see snag and down wood analysis in s.
 3.8.2).
-These stands should eventually produce large trees which would be a source of future large decaying logs on the ground.
+These stands would eventually produce large trees which would be a source of future large decaying logs on the ground.